MohammedSaffan2003/streamhub/README.md

 # StreamHub - Live Streaming and Video Platform

-StreamHub is a full-stack web application that enables users to live stream, upload videos, chat, and interact with other users in real-time.
-Built with the MERN stack (MongoDB, Express.js, React., Node.js) and integrated with ZegoCloud for live streaming capabilities.
+StreamHub is a full-stack web application that enables users to live stream, upload videos, share files, publish articles, and interact with other users in real-time.
+Built with the MERN stack (MongoDB, Express.js, React, Node.js) and integrated with ZegoCloud for live streaming capabilities.

 ## Features